Find Reddit posts asking for tools.

 If the thread is broad, ask one clarifying question instead of forcing a hard CTA.

-Monitor tool-request phrases across selected subreddits every hour.
+Monitor tool-request phrases across selected subreddits while the thread is still active.

 Score posts by fit, intent, freshness, and reply risk before you act.